Counting the hidden cost of customer issues

 What to do with this information

-Lets take one of the above reasons to contact, ‘incomplete order’ as an example of what to do with the information.
+Lets take one of the above reasons to contact.
+‘Incomplete order’ is a perfect example.
 In one month this issue, which is only 5.25% of the total volume of issues for logistics has cost the company $8,350.
 This is before you factor in either refunding or reshipping the missing items.

-Taking the information gathered to present to the logistics department, you can work with the wider team there to implement policies and best practices within the department to mitigate the issues and the cost.
+Taking the information gathered you can send it to the logistics department.
+You can work with the wider team there to put in policies and best practices within the department to mitigate the issues and the cost.